A sure fire way to get the utilities and railways back into public ownership and the less costly way of achieving this.

 Now let’s imagine that if the Labour Party were to try a new approach with a revised Manifesto Pledge.
 Instead of actually using public funds to buy back Electricity Providers it actually choose a less costly option of making a Manifesto Pledge to set up it’s own Government run Company for the supply of Electricity and Gas.
 Now imagine that it could provide this service at a comparable if not cheaper price than other providers.
 That the service was on a not for profit basis so it actually would not pay dividends to shareholders but would instead return a proportion of it’s profits to the public purse for the benefit of every UK citizens.
 So you would be using competition – the very principles on which Thatcher forced acceptance of her privatisations in order to drive out the privately owned companies.
 Hence market forces would suggest that consumers would go to where they believed and recognised that they got the best deal.
 Hence take away all the customers from the privately owned enterprises by presenting them with significantly better deals and get them to grow the publicly owned enterprise hence putting out of business the now redundant private companies the result would be that a Labour Government would not have to pay off shareholders to get these companies back into public ownership – they would simply go out of business.
 Good riddance.
 What I am suggesting that you could win customers support and loyalty for ideas of public ownership and socialist economics by helping them get a better deal and showing them a demonstration in real terms that this makes more sense both for themselves and for Britain.
 In this way it is a pragmatic solution to an idealistic goal of installing socialist economic principles in the UK that would have little real cost to the taxpayers but show a very good return almost immediately for a proportionally small investment.
 The public will start to see benefits straight away – benefits to them as individuals through a fairer pricing and later they will see the benefits as the economy and infrastructure of Britain grows including funding benefits to the NHS and other public services.

-This is a strategy for Labour to win the debate on public ownership through making real differences straight away to people’s finances and abilities to cope and pay the bills.
+This is a strategy for Labour to win the debate on public ownership of the utilities and railways through making real differences straight away to people’s finances and abilities to cope and pay the bills.
 It would be a battle for the public ownership of the utilities won through the principles of competition, ethics and social responsibility and this is how it could be sold to the public.
 People wish to see responsible companies and fair returns.
 People no longer wish to be exploited by fat cat shareholders demanding ever more percentage of profits whilst consumers pay the price for their greed and when you also factor in that these proposals contain elements of social responsibility and fairness ( hence socialist principles ) and that it can be seen to immediately benefit the individual then it’s a sure fire winner.